Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 Lares Trek to Machu Picchu 4 Days

-Embark on an unforgettable journey with 69 Explorer as we guide you through the captivating Lares Trek to Machu Picchu 4 days.
-This extraordinary adventure will lead you away from the well-trodden paths of the Classic Inca Trail, introducing you to a world where the high-altitude beauty of the Andes meets the rich cultural heritage of the Sacred Valley.
+An unforgettable journey with 69 Explorer as we guide you through the captivating 4 Day Lares Trek to Machu Picchu.
+This adventure will lead you away from the hordes of tourists of the Classic Inca Trail, introducing you to a world where the high-altitude beauty of the Andes meets the rich cultural heritage of the Sacred Valley.

-As we set off from a charming small town, you’ll feel the excitement of exploring a less frequented route, one that offers a unique blend of natural and cultural wonders.
+As we set off, feel the excitement of exploring a less frequented route, offers a unique blend of natural and cultural wonders.
 The Lares Trek, often overshadowed by its famous counterparts, the Inca Trail and the Salkantay Trek, stands out with its distinct, serene paths leading to Machu Picchu.

 Throughout our expedition, we’ll be vigilant about altitude sickness, ensuring that our pace and acclimatization processes are tailored to your comfort.
 Every aspect of this trek is designed to create a memorable and enriching experience that you’ll cherish forever.